“But… who are you?”

 - I worked in web shops, different kind of startups and for big companies too, always as an employee.
 No freelancing for me.

 - I actively study books and articles about software development, but not only: psychology, philosophy, sciences, languages, you name it.
 I love learning.
 It’s my drug.
-I deeply believe that learning a lot from different domains gives you original ideas, helps you innovating, and brings value in your life.
+I deeply believe that learning a lot from different domains gives you original ideas, helps you to innovate, and brings value in your life.

 - Don’t take any of my article as the Holy Truth.
 Don’t take anything as the Holy Truth, before you try it for yourself.
 If it works for you, then it’s true.
 If it doesn’t, you can try to find another resource which can help you.

 - Without sharing our knowledge, we would still hunt in forests and live in caves.
 That’s why I try to share mine, as much as I can.
 Don’t hesitate to correct me if I make mistakes, or to add some information to my articles!
 The comment section was made for that.
 Sharing is caring!

 - Gnothi seauton is one of my favorite maxim.
 It means: “know yourself”.
 I think it’s really important to define who we are, what our purposes, our values, and what do we want in life, to make better choices.

 “I want to know more about you !!?”

 Holy cow!
 You want more details?
 More bullet points everywhere?
 No?
 Well, don’t read the following, then.